 Once we have the right dog, ideally a well-bred puppy from a breed suitable for the job at hand, we like to begin training right away.
 Many of our clients start with a four-week Puppy Head Start Board and Train when the puppy is eight weeks old.
 Then, we do Private Lessons to continue the puppy’s training as he develops.
 Around six months old, we do the Good Dog Board and Train for three weeks.
 Then more lessons to start tasking and or a Custom Board and Train focused exclusively on task training.
 Service dogs must know specific tasks to aid their handler, such as alerting to high heart rate or an on-setting panic attack, waking up from nightmares, turning on a light switch, retrieving an item, or providing physical assistance such as bracing.
 The tasks are endless and can be very specific to the person the dog is assisting.

 We have had great success with our service dog assistance training program.
 Let us help you train the service dog you need!
-Both Head Trainer Amy Pishner, Lead Trainer Jenna Larson and Trainer Taya have/have had service dogs.
+Both Head Trainer Amy Pishner and Trainer Taya have/have had service dogs.
 We know what it takes to have a fully-functioning, successful working dog.
 It’s a marathon, not a sprint, and it’s worth it.
 There’s nothing better than having a reliable and loving K9 lifeline at your side!

-The estimated cost to raise and train a dog for service work is $5000-15000.
-That price points depends on the age of the dog when starting training, the time it takes to reach maturity, the handler’s involvement and dedication and the difficult and number of service dog tasks the dog must learn.
-Note: If your dog already has a great start, your cost might be less.
-And the more involved you are in the training, the cheaper it will be overall (e.g., if you opt to do private lessons instead of board & train).
+If your dog already has a great start, your cost might be less.
+And the more involved you are in the training, the cheaper it will be overall (e.g., if you opt to do private lessons instead of board and train).

 If you’re looking to add a puppy to your pack and want professional help, you’ve come to the right place.
 With our Puppy Selection Service, we can help you 1) Select a breed, 2) Choose a reputable breeder, and 3) Pick your puppy.
 Whether you’re looking for a Family Companion, Service or Therapy Dog, or just a pet, we’re here to help.